yumium/tech_notes/C++/A gentle introduction to C++.md

 // 2 instantiations of As here at E's instantiation, one virtual shared between B and C, one for D class E : public B, public C, public D { };
 ```
 - Virtual inheritence solves the last issue in ambiguity.
-When all inheritence in base-list are virtual, there's only 1 ancestor base class, so ambiguity is solved
+When all inheritence in base-list are virtual, there's only 1 ancestor base class, so ambiguity is solved.
+It also arguably has better performance as only 1 object of A is created for D
 ```c++
 class A
 {